The Ring Bling, Part Three: The Escape

 “I’ll take care of it.”

-“Hmph,” said G-ma.
-She stood with her purse over one shoulder and her arms crossed.
+“Hmph,” she said, standing with her purse over one shoulder and her arms crossed.

 When it was our turn at the counter, I said hi to the ticket agent and hefted our bags onto the big stainless-steel scale.
 “We’d like two tickets to Oklahoma City please, via Dallas.”

 “And who will be traveling today?” he asked.